NC-State-Libraries-Workshops/ncsu_apprentice/_units/getting_started.md

 Now you can start editing your files using your favorite text editor and the changes will appear in your website. (**NOTE: if you change `_config.yml` you will need to restart your jekyll server).

+> **Pro Tip:**
+> In Linux and Mac platforms you can make starting the server significantl easier by
+> creating an alias.
+Add the line `alias jstart="jekyll serve --host $IP --port $PORT --baseurl ''"` to
+> your **_.bashrc_** file.
+This assumes your have set your IP and Port as environmental variables.
+If not
+> just substitute the correct values into your alias.

 When you are ready to deploy to GitHub just make sure you are in the